ramonfontes/mn-wpan/README.md

 ## Basic information

-You need to install VirtualBox (tested with version 7.1.6) and load the [Pre-configured Virtual Machine](https://drive.google.com/file/d/1R8n4thPwV2krFa6WNP0Eh05ZHZEdhw4W/view?usp=sharing).
+- You need to install VirtualBox (tested with version 7.1.6) and load the [Pre-configured Virtual Machine](https://drive.google.com/file/d/1R8n4thPwV2krFa6WNP0Eh05ZHZEdhw4W/view?usp=sharing).
+- [topology.py](https://github.com/ramonfontes/mn-wpan/blob/main/topology.py) is the only file that must be run.
+It contains the virtual nodes and all the necessary configuration.
+- [graphy.py](https://github.com/ramonfontes/mn-wpan/blob/main/graph.py) is responsible for running the graph.

 ## Dependencies